 Shoes take up a lot of room as well.
 Why not photograph and catalog your shoes, too?
 Keep this in mind especially for the formal shoes you only use on occasion.
 These are taking up precious shelving space in a closet.

 Make Your Closet Season Appropriate

-This is quite possibly one of the most useful things you can do to eliminate closet clutter, particularly if you live in a climate that has distinct seasons.
+This is one of the most useful things you can do to eliminate closet clutter, particularly if you live in a climate that has distinct seasons.
 By storing away off-season clothing, you not only clear clutter from your closet but also freshen up your closet every few months.

 To store away seasonal clothing, simply go through all your clothing and pull out the items you will not wear until the weather changes.
 Store these items in vacuum-sealed bags and then place them in acid-free boxes, similar to the formal wear.

 If you wish, catalog these items as well, but, since you will be rotating them as a collection, we recommend simply labeling the boxes according to the season.
 Then, when you need to rotate, all you need to do is pull out that box, unpack it and hang the clothes inside your closet.